Norm-resolvent convergence for Neumann Laplacians on manifolds thinning to graphs: Problem setup and preliminaries

-The value of the fact that on $\phi\in H^1(\Gamma)$ one has $M(z)\phi=M_E\phi+M_V\phi$ is clear: in contrast to $A_\e$ which cannot be additively decomposed into ``independent parts'' pertaining to the vertex and edge parts of the medium $Q$ owing to the transmission interface conditions on the internal boundary $\Gamma$ of the two, the $M-$function turns out to be in fact additive (cf., e.g., \cite{CherKisSilva}, where this additivity was observed and exploited in an independent, but closely related, setting of scattering).
-In what follows we will observe that the resolvent $(A_\e-z)^{-1}$ can be expressed in terms of $M(z)$ via a version of the celebrated Kre\u\i n formula, thus reducing the asymptotic analysis of the resolvent to that of the corresponding $M-$function (cf., e.g., \cite{AGW2014,BehrndtLanger2007} for alternative approaches to derivation of a Kre\u\i n formula in our setting).
+The value of the fact that for $\phi\in H^1(\Gamma^\varepsilon)$ one has $M(z)\phi=M_E(z)\phi+M_V(z)\phi$ is clear: in contrast to $A_\e,$ which cannot be additively decomposed into ``independent'' terms pertaining to the vertex and edge parts of the medium $Q$ owing to the transmission interface conditions on $\Gamma^\varepsilon,$ the $M$-function is additive (see, e.g., \cite{ChEK, CherKisSilva}, where this property was observed and exploited in the related settings of homogenisation and scattering, respectively).
+In what follows, we will observe that the resolvent $(A_\e-z)^{-1}$ can be expressed in terms of $M(z)$ via a version of the celebrated Kre\u\i n formula, thus reducing the asymptotic analysis of the resolvent to that of the corresponding $M$-function (see, e.g., \cite{AGW2014,BehrndtLanger2007} for alternative approaches to derivation of the Kre\u\i n formula in our setting).

-Alongside the transmission problem \eqref{eq:transmissionBVP}, the boundary conditions of which can be now (so far, formally) represented as $u\in \dom A_0\dotplus \Pi L^2(\Gamma)$, $\Gamma_1 u=0$, in what follows we will require a wider class of problems of this type.
-This class is formally given by the transmission conditions of the type
+Alongside the transmission problem \eqref{eq:transmissionBVP}, the boundary conditions of which can be now (so far, formally) represented as $u\in \dom A_0\dotplus \Pi L^2(\Gamma^\varepsilon)$, $\Gamma_1 u=0$, in what follows we will require a wider class of problems of this type.
+This class is formally given by the transmission conditions

-where $\beta_1$ is a bounded operator on $L^2(\Gamma)$ and $\beta_0$ is a linear operator defined on the domain $\dom \beta_0\supset \dom \Lambda$.
+where $\beta_1$ is a bounded operator on $L^2(\Gamma^\varepsilon)$ and $\beta_0$ is a linear operator defined on the domain $\dom \beta_0\supset \dom \Lambda$.

 In general, the operator $\beta_0\Gamma_0+\beta_1 \Gamma_1$ is not defined on the domain $\dom A$.
-This problem is being taken care of by the following assumption, which will in fact be satisfied throughout:
+This problem is being taken care of by the following assumption, which will be satisfied throughout: